 In 1887, he went to the Kootenays where American miners clashed with the natives.
 Here he established Fort Steele, now a historic park.
 During the Klondike Gold Rush, Steele went north to police the mountain passes connecting the Alaskan seacoast and the Canadian goldfields.
 His exploits in the Klondike are legendary.
 Many authors have written stirring accounts of “Smooth Bore Steele,” a nickname referring to his gunner origin.

 War broke out in South Africa in 1899.
 Steele resigned from the North-West Mounted Police to become the founding commander of Lord Strathcona’s Horse in 1899.
 After the war, he remained in South Africa to command the Transvaal Section of the South African Mounted Constabulary.

 He returned to Canada in 1906 and joined the Permanent Force, commanding, in turn, the Calgary and Winnipeg Military Districts and rising to the rank of Major-General.
 In 1914, he became Inspector General for Western Canada, responsible for the training of western troops for the Second Contingent of the Canadian Expeditionary Force.
 He commanded the 2nd Canadian Division and accompanied it to England, although he did not go to the front.
 He remained as commander of the Shorncliffe Area and after the hostilities ceased, retired from the army in 1918.

-With his death, an age passed away; the Canadian West would never again be the same and other figures would pale by comparison.
-His life and times loom large on history’s screen.
+Retirement did not sit well with Sam Steele.
+Nearing seventy years of age, he died on 30 January 1919, in London, England, given a hero’s funeral.
+With his death, the Canadian West would never again be the same and other figures would pale by comparison.
+His life and times loom large in Canadian history.